 All contacts of confirmed COVID-19 cases are traced and interviewed by trained epidemiologists.

-WHO is supporting North Macedonia for Sero-epidemiological studies investigating the extent of infection in the general population, as determined by seropositivity.
-A standardized WHO master protocol is available that is being now tailored to country needs in terms of public health, laboratory and clinical systems, capacity, availability of resources and cultural appropriateness.
-Using this standardized protocol allows for comparability of data across different countries and helps to determine important epidemiological parameters (e.g. the proportion of the population that remains susceptible to infection, proportion of asymptomatic infections etc.) which inform public health action.
+WHO supported North Macedonia for Sero-epidemiological studies investigating the extent of infection in the general population, as determined by seropositivity.
+A standardized WHO master protocol was tailored to country needs in terms of public health, laboratory and clinical systems, capacity, availability of resources and cultural appropriateness.
+Using this standardized protocol allowed for comparability of data across different countries and helps to determine important epidemiological parameters (e.g. the proportion of the population that remains susceptible to infection, proportion of asymptomatic infections etc.) which inform public health action.

-As the number of tests performed is decreasing and the laboratories have freed up their capacities, the Centre for Public Health and the Institute of Public Health are developing a plan for screening people considered to be at high-risk (health professionals, employees in kindergartens and care homes, members of the police, public transport drivers, employees in public services and patients prior to hospitalization).
+As laboratory capacity increased following the initial arrival of the pandemic, the Centre for Public Health and the Institute of Public Health developed a plan for screening people considered to be at high-risk (health professionals, employees in kindergartens and care homes, members of the police, public transport drivers, employees in public services and patients prior to hospitalization).
 The screening is to be done with PCR tests.

 Five coronavirus cases had been discovered in retirement homes in Skopje as of 3 June 2020.
 So far North Macedonia has been spared major outbreaks in these facilities which have claimed many lives in other countries.
 The cases were identified in privately owned homes managed by the same company in the north and the east of Skopje.
 In one case two female residents tested positive, and in the other, three employees.

-Representatives of the Football Federation of North Macedonia and members of the Commission for Infectious Diseases have decided to test all athletes and all persons involved in training sessions ahead of the season restart.
-The Public Health Institute will do the required testing.
-Individual sports such as tennis have already restarted.
+Representatives of the Football Federation of North Macedonia and members of the Commission for Infectious Diseases decided to test all athletes and all persons involved in training sessions ahead of the season restart.
+The Public Health Institute were to do the required testing.

 As of 23 June 2020, over 60 000 citizens had downloaded the StopKorona app.

-On 6 October 2020, based on a recommendation from the Commission for Infectious Diseases, the Government approved the algorithm for acting in schools in case of suspect or confirmed COVID-19 case among students.
+On 6 October 2020, based on a recommendation from the Commission for Infectious Diseases, the Government approved the algorithm for acting in schools in case of suspected or confirmed COVID-19 cases among students.